 By Pink Diva

 Pink Diva visited Epcot’s Festival of the Arts in the past and did Figment’s Brush with the Masters Scavenger Hunt.
 This article is based on the 2017 Hunt.
-Changes may have been made to the hunt for 2019.
+Changes may have been made to the hunt for the current hunt.
 The prize for completing the hunt has also change from past years.

-Epcot’s International Festival of the Arts kicked off and is definitely a must see!
+Epcot’s International Festival of the Arts kicked is definitely a must see!
 The World Showcase comes alive among artists, musicians, and performers.

 Figment’s Brush with the Masters Scavenger Hunt bring excitement for even the youngest art lover.
 As Epcot has done in the past, items are hidden around the World Showcase and you hunt for them.
 You can either do it on your own or purchase a map with coordinating stickers ($6.99 plus tax).
 Included in your map purchase is your Masterpiece treasure at the end.

-You can purchase the map at Pin Central, Disney Traders or World Traveler.
-Once you have your map you are on your way.
+You can purchase the map at Pin Central, Disney Traders or World Traveler (subject to change) Once you have your map you are on your way.
 We always go left and start at Mexico.
 We weren’t sure what exactly we were looking for.
 We knew the paintings were somewhere in the country, but that was about it.
 In the past the items have been outside and in plain view.
 (Egg Hunt and Ratatouille)

 We were lucky and someone gave us a hint on where the one in Mexico was located.
 Once you find the first one, it does get a little easier and you now know what you are looking for.
 The paintings are on the walls and blend in easily.
 If you are not familiar with the original works of art, Disney has you covered.
 Figment has put himself in all the paintings.
 This was a little confusing for my 6-year-old since it didn’t look exactly like the sticker.
 However, once she realized what was going on, she thought it was funny.